-3x DAY Hypertrophy Training Block – 6-week Flexible + Volume-Centric Resistance Training, where the focus is on achieving Progressive Overload from session to session whilst offering flexibility and variation.
+3x DAY Hypertrophy Ladies Gym Workout Plan – 6-week Flexible + Volume-Centric Resistance Training, where the focus is on achieving Progressive Overload from session to session whilst offering flexibility and variation.

-Read on for the Ladies APR-19 #HyperWorkouts Training Programme that contains 3x 60-80min workouts, each with their accompanying Instagram & Youtube videos, plus workout lists for each day.
+Read on for the APR-19 #HyperWorkouts Ladies Gym Workout Plan that contains 3x 60-80min workouts, each with their accompanying Instagram & Youtube videos, plus workout lists for each day.

-- Training Block Assets – mobile-friendly programme/workouts downloads, workout videos and training block guidance
+- Gym Workout Plan Assets – mobile-friendly program/workouts downloads, workout videos and training block guidance

 - Free Automatic Routine Import into HeavySet iOS App & video guide

-- Who this Training Block is best suited to
+- Who this weight lifting Workout Plan is best suited to

 - Useful Resources for further reading, depending on goal & current knowledge